DavSanchez/CaptivePortal/README.md

 - `HS_UAMFORMAT`: The complete node server root URL (stored in the previous attribute), port included (for example `http://\$HS_UAMSERVER:3000` if the node server uses the default port).

-If you have any doubts or problems with this just let me know by opening an issue.
+If you have any doubts, suggestions or problems with this just let me know by opening an issue.
 I'll do my best to provide an answer!

 ## Sources
 - Web Development with Node &amp; Express, by Ethan Brown